fenago/oracle19c-administration/md/Lab_25.md

-# An Essential Guide to Oracle External Tables By Practical Examples
+# An Essential Guide to Oracle External Tables

 **Summary**: In this lab, you will learn about Oracle external tables that allow you to access data in flat files as if it were in tables.

 What is an Oracle external table